Neptune Blog

 Also, as evident from the following image, CatBoost’s default parameters provide an excellent baseline model, quite better than other boosting algorithms.

+Log loss values (the lower thebetter) for Classification mode.
 The percentage is metric difference measured against tuned CatBoost results | Source: Author

 Other useful features